How to Find Graphics Card Details in Windows?

 What is Graphic Card Memory?

 The images you see on your computer display or monitor are made of small pixels, which are in the form of small dots.
-A dedicated GPU helps to process data quickly and shows in the form of images that you see on screen.
+A dedicated GPU helps you to process data quickly and shows in the form of images that you see on screen.

 Type of GPU (Graphical Processing Unit)

 GPU: Basically, GPU is treated as the brain of the graphic card and stands for Graphical Processing Unit.
 We can say, GPU is a translator that takes data from the CPU and it transforms into images on our computer screen.